Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Rick Codina about 1 year ago
+Rick Codina over 1 year ago

 MEASURE E-4: Increase the Amount of Electricity Produced from Local Resources and Work with SMUD to Install Additional Local Storage by 2030